mapkts/owlzone/_posts/2020-05-23-a-thought-on-shortening-function-calls.md

 This approach is pretty handy as you can operate on native node element or nodeList without initializing a jQuery-like wrapper object to hold the actually selected ones.
 And what fascinates me is, can we step further, like omitting the dollar sign `$`s inside the function pipeline?

 ## Evil but Yes
-It's turns out we can avoid the pervasive `$`(or any namespace variable) by temporarily polluting the global window in a very short lifetime.
-Here's my approach:
+It turns out we can avoid the pervasive `$`(or any namespace variable) by temporarily polluting the global window in a very short lifetime.
+Here's an approach:

 ```js
 // 1st: defines a core method list.